syncfusion-content/ej2-heatmap-docs/ej2-javascript/heatmap-chart/axis.md

 {% previewsample "page.domainurl/code-snippet/heatmap/axis-cs6" %}
 {% endif %}

+## Axis labels customization

+### LabelIntersectAction

+The HeatMap component provides an option to handle the axis labels when the labels intersects with each other by using the [labelIntersectAction](../api/heatmap/axisModel/#labelintersectaction) property.
+The following options are available in the labelIntersectAction property.

+* None - It specifies that no action is taken, when the axis labels intersect.
+* Trim - It specifies to trim the axis label when they intersect.
+* Rotate45 - It specifies to rotate the axis label when they intersect.
+* MultipleRows - It specifies to show all the axis labels as multiple rows when they intersect.

+The below example demonstrates to trim the axis labels by using the `labelIntersectAction` property.

+{% if page.publishingplatform == "typescript" %}

+{% tabs %}
+{% highlight ts tabtitle="index.ts" %}
+{% include code-snippet/heatmap/axis-cs11/index.ts %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/heatmap/axis-cs11/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/heatmap/axis-cs11" %}

+{% elsif page.publishingplatform == "javascript" %}

+{% tabs %}
+{% highlight js tabtitle="index.js" %}
+{% include code-snippet/heatmap/axis-cs11/index.js %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/heatmap/axis-cs11/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/heatmap/axis-cs11" %}
+{% endif %}

+### LabelRotation

+The HeatMap component provides an option to set the angle to rotate the text in the axis labels by using [labelRotation](../api/heatmap/axisModel/#labelrotation) property.

+{% if page.publishingplatform == "typescript" %}

+{% tabs %}
+{% highlight ts tabtitle="index.ts" %}
+{% include code-snippet/heatmap/axis-cs12/index.ts %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/heatmap/axis-cs12/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/heatmap/axis-cs12" %}

+{% elsif page.publishingplatform == "javascript" %}

+{% tabs %}
+{% highlight js tabtitle="index.js" %}
+{% include code-snippet/heatmap/axis-cs12/index.js %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/heatmap/axis-cs12/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/heatmap/axis-cs12" %}
+{% endif %}

+### TextStyle

+The HeatMap component provides an option to customize the text in the axis labels by using the following properties.

+* [color](../api/heatmap/fontModel/#color) - It is used to customize the color of the text in the axis labels.
+* [fontFamily](../api/heatmap/fontModel/#fontfamily) - It is used to customize the font family of the text in the axis labels.
+* [fontStyle](../api/heatmap/fontModel/#fontstyle) - It is used to customize the font style of the text in the axis labels.
+* [fontWeight](../api/heatmap/fontModel/#fontweight) - It is used to customize the font weight of the text in the axis labels.
+* [size](../api/heatmap/fontModel/#size) - It is used to customize the size of the text in the axis labels.
+* [textAlignment](../api/heatmap/fontModel/#textalignment) - It is used to place and align the axis labels.
+* [textOverflow](../api/heatmap/fontModel/#textoverflow) - It is used to trim or wrap the axis labels when the label overflows the intended space.

+{% if page.publishingplatform == "typescript" %}

+{% tabs %}
+{% highlight ts tabtitle="index.ts" %}
+{% include code-snippet/heatmap/axis-cs13/index.ts %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/heatmap/axis-cs13/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/heatmap/axis-cs13" %}

+{% elsif page.publishingplatform == "javascript" %}

+{% tabs %}
+{% highlight js tabtitle="index.js" %}
+{% include code-snippet/heatmap/axis-cs13/index.js %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/heatmap/axis-cs13/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/heatmap/axis-cs13" %}
+{% endif %}

 ## Axis intervals

 In heat map, you can define an interval between the axis labels using the [interval](../api/heatmap/axis/#interval) property.
 In date-time axis, you can change the interval mode by using the [intervalType](../api/heatmap/axis/#intervaltype) property.
 The date-time axis supports the following interval types: